For Australian winemakers, Chinese relationships are bearing fruit

 “We’re looking to increase (production), but Asia for us is a place where we are still finding our way,” said Gavin Kuo, 38, who moved from Sydney to manage the vineyard.

-“But we have to be careful because we are a boutique winery and we can’t actually change certain flavors just for an Asian market,” he said.
+“But we have to be careful because we are a boutique winery and we can’t actually change certain flavours just for an Asian market,” he said.

 Since China replaced the U.S. as Australia’s largest export market by value in 2016, winemakers have redoubled efforts to adjust, hiring Mandarin-speaking staff, turning out Chinese-language labels and laying out chopsticks with meals at their restaurants.